Beyond the yurt: Mongolian life in photos

 CNN: Why did you feel it was important to take these portraits?

-Paul Cox: What I saw was very different to what people see on postcards of the countryside -- the eagles, the sweeping planes of the desert.
-My images are far from the standard representations of Mongolia.
+Paul Cox: What I saw was very different to the beautiful images people see of countryside -- the eagles, the sweeping planes of the desert.

 CNN: Have you faced any specific challenges trying to get the perfect shot?